 The aim is ultimately to be able to read and write all of the header and data array formats that are set out in the latest FITS standard documentation.
 At the time of writing, this was FITS v4.0 July 2016 DRAFT.

-Initially, we will concentrate on building a
+Initially, we have concentrated on building a

 FitsReader class and being able to read a

 Primary HDU containing a single image data array ("SIF" of Single Image FITS format).
 We have also implemented methods for converting the FITS image data to a Windows Bitmap for display.
 A demo application, the Simple FITS Viewer, can display

-Then we will add the ability to modify and create new files and write them out to disk
+We plan to add the ability to modify and create new files and write them out to disk